AwesomeCrystalCat/kottans-frontend/README.md

 <h5>Scripting</h5>

-Scripting allows to write fitsystem presets and commands to execute every time termnal is opened.
+<p>Scripting allows to write fitsystem presets and commands to execute every time termnal is opened.
 This file must have a .sh extension to run them with bash.
 To make system understand it better in the very top of document run #!/bin/bash, as a result system will use bash interpreter to run the code below this line.
 Script file should be placed in the "~/bin/" directory and have execute permisin, which can be provided by running change mode command chmod with an -x option what stands for execute and the name of the file chmod -x filename.sh.
-To make your script file run from anywhere, not only from his parent directory change the PATH variable to "PATH=~/bin:$PATH".
+To make your script file run from anywhere, not only from his parent directory change the PATH variable to "PATH=~/bin:$PATH".</p>

 Variables in your file can be initialize just by adding them like this variable="value", to access the variable use $ sign, e.g. $variable_name.
 Conditions have a specific syntax.
 The if statement starts with if then in square brackets [] conditions are set, and then command runs in new line, after runs else construction and statement ends with fi.
 More about specific syntax with option: